jirizoudun/PromiseKit/Documentation/GettingStarted.md

 }
 ```

-`then` *is* just another way to do completion handlers, but it is also quite a bit more.
-At this
+`then` *is* just another way to do completion handlers, but it is also quite a
-initial stage of our understanding it merely helps readability.
-The promise chain above is easy
+bit more.
+At this initial stage of our understanding it merely helps
-to read, one asynchronous operation leads into the other, read line by line.
+readability.
+The promise chain above is easy to read, one asynchronous operation
+leads into the other, read line by line.
 It's as close to
 procedural code as we can easily get with the current state of Swift.

+`done` is the same as `then` but you cannot return a promise, it is the
+typically the end of the “success” part of the chain.
+Above you can see how we
+get the final image in our `done` and use if to set our UI.

 Let’s compare the signatures of the two login methods: